-Bring a briefcase or bag that will keep your documents nice and neat.
-There's nothing worse than handing over a creased CV to the recruiter, it will look unprofessional.
+Bring a briefcase or a bag that will keep your documents nice and neat.
+There's nothing worse than handing over a creased CV to the recruiter - it will look unprofessional.
 It's also great to have somewhere to store any business cards or other material that the recruiter gives you when you leave the interview.

-Extra tip: Make sure your bag or suitcase it small and professional looking.
+Extra tip: Make sure your bag or suitcase is small and professional-looking.
 Remember, first impressions count, so keep it simple.

-Extra tip: Even try the journey beforehand to make sure everything goes smoothly and so that you arrive without any complications.
+Extra tip: Even make a practice run of the route beforehand to make sure everything goes smoothly and that you arrive without any complications.

-The recruiter will usually tell you if you need to bring ID with you.
-Some companies need ID for security reasons, some to see if you are eligible to work etc. Even if they haven't asked, it's beneficial to take it along with you in case.
+The recruiter will usually tell you if you need to bring your ID with you.
+Some companies need ID for security reasons, some to see if you are eligible to work, etc. Even if they haven't asked, it's beneficial to take it along with you, just in case.

 In order to secure your dream job, it’s time to stop making the following mistakes…